Trey Mancini Player Props: Cubs vs. Nationals

 Trey Mancini At The Plate

-- Mancini is hitting .261 with a double, three home runs and five walks.
+- Mancini is hitting .261 with two doubles, three home runs and five walks.

-- Mancini has picked up a hit in 15 of 24 games this year, with multiple hits six times.
+- Mancini is batting .294 during his last outings and is riding a four-game hitting streak.

+- In 64.0% of his 25 games this season, Mancini has picked up at least one hit.
+He's also had six multi-hit games.

-- He has gone deep in 12.5% of his games this season, and 3.1% of his plate appearances.
+- In three games this year, he has hit a long ball (12.0%, and 3% of his trips to the plate).

-- Mancini has had at least one RBI in 29.2% of his games this year (seven of 24), with two or more RBI four times (16.7%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 32.0% of his games this season, Mancini has picked up at least one RBI.
+In four of those games (16.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in seven games this season (29.2%), including multiple runs in four games.
+- In 28.0% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (16.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.